Bryan Reynolds Player Props: Pirates vs. Reds

-Bryan Reynolds -- 0-for-4 in his most recent game -- will be in action for the Pittsburgh Pirates versus the Cincinnati Reds, with Luke Weaver on the hill, on April 20 at 6:35 PM ET.
+Bryan Reynolds -- .211 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the Cincinnati Reds, with Graham Ashcraft on the hill, on April 21 at 6:35 PM ET.

 Bryan Reynolds Game Info & Props vs. the Reds